nAgility1/openacr-editor/README.md

 ## Deployment

-To create an optimised version of the app:
+To create an optimised version of the app, run with the appropriate NODE_ENV as above followed by:

 ```bash
 npm run build